 Geoff Johns’ run on the Flash is one of the best runs that the Scarlet Speedster has ever enjoyed in his vast career and I think it cemented Wally West’s place as the best Flash for me, delivering great story after great story.
 Rogue War is, in a way, the culmination of that run and a grand finale to multiple threads that Johns had going around until that point.

-Imagine for a moment a massive confrontation between the Flash’s rogue gallery and him being on the middle of the confrontation.
+Imagine for a moment a massive confrontation between the Flash’s rogue gallery and him being in the middle of the confrontation.
 That’s exactly what we get here and Johns does a phenomenal job in combining the emotion of an epic and the sheer fun of an action blockbuster, which would become his main trait as a writer.

-This is a really fantastic story, but I recommend you to read Johns’ run before jumping into this one so you can have a greater understanding of what is going on.
+This is a fantastic story, but I recommend you to read Johns’ run before jumping into this one so you can have a greater understanding of what is going on.

 The whole Rogue War story is collected in the Flash by Geoff Johns Vol. 5 trade paperback, which is quite a good purchase and you can buy on Amazon by clicking here.
 While you’re there, check out also the previous books from this collection, which are also very enjoyable.